Grant Mitchell (EastEnders): Reception

-Ross Kemp's (pictured) portrayal of Grant has led to the character becoming "one of the most iconic and popular in the history of soap".
+Ross Kemp's portrayal of Grant has led to the character becoming "one of the most iconic and popular in the history of soap".

 The character of Grant Mitchell has been hailed as "one of the most iconic and popular in the history of soap".
 In a study by the Stirling Media Research Institute called Men Viewing Violence, participants branded Grant "a fascinating character" because of his complexity and likened him and Phil to a soap operatic version of the notorious East End criminals, the Kray Twins.
 He has become one of EastEnders biggest sex-symbols – described by the magazine Women Republic as "an ideal bit of rough... the antithesis to the pretty boys who spend longer in front of the mirror than we do."
 He was also voted the second most hunky man in British soap by gay readers of the magazine, attitude, who described him as "a dashing big, bad bully boy."
 In addition, Grant and Phil were voted as the second most popular King Of Soaps in a Channel 4 poll in 2002 and Grant was voted as one of the Top Ten TV Hard Men in a separate poll.

 Grant's long-awaited return eventually happened in 2005, during a period of heavy media criticism aimed at EastEnders.
 The character was reintroduced along with his brother Phil.
 Of the Mitchell brothers' highly publicised return, one reporter commented "Soapville must confess that we did get goosebumps and feel properly excited when we first saw the Mitchell Brothers back on the Square...
 After all, you associate them with the golden days of Enders".
 Their return was voted as one of the Golden TV Moments of 2005 in a BBC poll.

 Kemp has won several awards for his role as Grant.
 He was named 'Best Actor' at the 1999 and 2006 British Soap Awards, as well as the 1998 TV Quick and TV Choice Awards.
 Collecting his award, he commented: "People have a go at all soaps, but the people you see on screen are giving their all 52 weeks a year."
 Kemp also received 'Most Popular Actor' nominations at the 1996, 1997, 1998 and 2006 National Television Awards, and British Soap Award nominations for 'Villain of the Year' in 1999, and 'Spectacular Scene of the Year' in 2006, for Grant's brush with death in 'Get Johnny Week'.